jauntsmirk/mycelium-pkm/01 📓 Field Notes/Cloud Computing.md

 - The cloud is just a big building filled with computers (servers).

 ## What is the purpose of a cloud?
-- The companies that own these clouds are called cloud providers
+- The companies that own these clouds are called cloud providers and they provide cloud services

 ## Why cloud computing?
 - Cost - a person or company eliminates a lot of the expense of buying own hardware and software, along with the building, maintenance, and electricity it takes to run own data center